terrajobst/AspNetCore.Docs.it-it/aspnetcore/host-and-deploy/azure-apps/index.md

 ::: moniker-end

-Per altre informazioni sui componenti e sui metodi di distribuzione di .NET Core Framework, ad esempio informazioni sul runtime di .NET Core e la .NET Core SDK, vedere [informazioni su .NET Core: Composition](/dotnet/core/about#composition).
+For more information on .NET Core framework components and distribution methods, such as information on the .NET Core runtime and the .NET Core SDK, see [About .NET Core: Composition](/dotnet/core/about#composition).

 ### <a name="packages"></a>Pacchetti